- Fox Lake Association

 COVID-19 Wear a mask in MUSKOKA

-The chief medical officer of health for the Simcoe Muskoka District Health Unit has announced people in Simcoe Muskoka will have to begin wearing face masks when in public indoor spaces, businesses, organizations and on public transit.
+The chief medical officer of health for the Simcoe Muskoka District Health Unit has announced people in Simcoe Muskoka will have to wear face masks when in public indoor spaces, businesses, organizations and on public transit.

 As of Monday July 13, the public is required to wear a face covering (i.e. non-medical mask) when entering the indoor premises of businesses, organizations and on public transit systems in Simcoe Muskoka.